Kizz4/practice/intermediate_projects/github_random_repository/README.md

-# github random repository
+# Github random repository

-This is the 'github random repository' project from the Intermediate section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for intermediate developers.
+And the [link](https://roadmap.sh/projects/github-random-repo) of the project himself